 Internships are common in international organisations.
 Unfortunately many are unpaid with the exception of the UN World Food Programme whose headquarters are in Rome.

 This has been a growing area in international development over the last 10 years.
 Traditional consultancies such as McKinsey etc. often take on international development projects.
-Specialist development consultancies such as Adam Smith and Coffey have a growing presence and there’s a list of development consultancies on our website you can look at.
+Specialist development consultancies such as Adam Smith and Coffey have a growing presence.
 They occasionally have entry-level roles suitable for undergraduates and some such as Coffey have graduate schemes.
 DFID will often hire a consultancy to run various projects and do the field work.

 Social enterprises also form part of the private sector.
 They are small organisations designed with a social purpose in mind any profit they make is reinvested and are often flexible about the work you can get involved in due to their small size.
 Escape the city is one website where you can find organisations recruiting for these roles.
 Private foundations also sit within this sub-sector eg. the Clinton foundation, Gates foundation etc. These are philanthropic organisations which donate bursaries and fund various development projects.